-- "Graduate Wellness Resources" a one-page guide to Financial, Social, Emotional, and Physical Health and Wellness Resources for ASU Graduate Students, developed by the GPSA - "10 Best Practices in Graduate Student Wellbeing" proven ways to help graduate students better care for themselves under the increasing demands of graduate school - Special needs and disability accommodations: The Disability Resource Center (DRC) provides information and services to students with any documented disability who are attending ASU's campuses.
+The Disability Resource Center (DRC) provides information and services to students with any documented disability who are attending ASU's campuses.
 Individualized program strategies and recommendations are available for each student as well as current information regarding community resources.
 Students also may have access to specialized equipment and supportive services and should contact the instructor for accommodations that are necessary for course completion.

-For further information on this subject please refer to: https://eoss.asu.edu/drc. - ASU prohibits all forms of discrimination, harassment and retaliation.
-To view ASU's policy please see https://www.asu.edu/aad/manuals/acd/acd401.html.
+ACD 401: Prohibition Against Discrimination, Harassment and Retaliation - ASU prohibits all forms of discrimination, harassment and retaliation.
 Title IX protect individuals from discrimination based based on sex in any educational program or activity operated by recipients of federal financial assistance.
 As required by Title IX, ASU does not discriminate on the basis of sex in the education programs or activities that we operate, including in admission and employment.
 Inquiries concerning the application of Title IX may be referred to the Title IX Coordinator or to the U.S. Department of Education, Assistant Secretary, or both.
 Contact titleixcoordinator@asu.edu or 480-965-0696 for more information.
-Office located at 1120 S. Cady Mall, INTDSB 284.
+Office is located at 1120 S. Cady Mall, INTDSB 284.
 For information on making a report please go to www.asu.edu/reportit/.